 The Rest of the Best Algarve Restaurants

-– Another beach bar, but one that has just had a big refurbishment.
+2 Passos is another beach restaurant, but one that has just had a big refurbishment.
 It’s set back a bit, behind the dunes, so you are quite a way away from the beach (you can still see it), but you are sitting in the middle of the Ria Formosa (the National Park) which has amazing views.
 Ask for a table on the terrace (book early as they only have a couple) as I think it can get a bit hot in the main restaurant!

-– This restaurant is situated overlooking the lake in Quinta Do Lago.
-The setting is beautiful and although it’s very romantic in the evening, I prefer it for lunch as you get the full benefit of the lake views.The speciality here is the grilled fish of the day which you can pick out yourself from a huge selection, fresh from the market, and they usually just grill it fresh with lemon and olive oil.
+Casa do Lago is situated overlooking the lake in Quinta Do Lago.
+The setting is beautiful and although it’s very romantic in the evening, I prefer it for lunch as you get the full benefit of the lake views.The Speciality here is the grilled fish of the day which you can pick out yourself from a huge selection, fresh from the market, and they usually just grill it fresh with lemon and olive oil.
 Oh and don’t forget to wash it down with a glass of their amazing white wine sangria!
 A beautiful place to spend a long lunch and there’s even a beach there and a swimming pool with loungers so you can spend all day there if you want.

 And, if you’re not completely stuffed after your meal there’s plenty of watersports on the lake to try your hand at – stand-up paddle boarding, windsurfing, kayaking, sailing, pedal boating….

-The service isn’t always up to scratch – sometimes you feel like unless you’re famous you’re a bit of a second-rate citizen but that’s not always the case – I’m not sure I’ve been enough to give it a completely honest appraisal as I’ve only been a handful of times – I’m going next week so will respond with an update.
+The service isn’t always up to scratch – sometimes you feel like unless you’re famous you’re a bit of a second-rate citizen but that’s not always the case.
+I’m not sure I’ve been enough to give it a completely honest appraisal as I’ve only been a handful of times.
 The steak is always delicious and perfectly cooked and the cocktails are some of the best in the Algarve.

 You can also eat the salads in-house along with anything on the light lunch menu, but the real treat is their brunch offerings.
 From egg white omelettes, to smoked salmon and scrambled eggs, to yoghurt and granola to french toast with bacon, there is always something to tempt you.